Skip to main content

 Get Three Quotes for Every Vendor

 Never accept the first price.
 Getting three quotes gives you leverage to negotiate and a realistic sense of market rates.
-Vendors expect negotiation — don't feel awkward about it.
+Vendors expect negotiation -- do not feel awkward about it.

 Build in Your Contingency from Day One